 Atlanta, GA DUI Attorneys

-Our Atlanta, GA DUI attorneys understand what you are going through.
-Our experienced Atlanta, Ga DUI attorneys are available to speak to you about your DUI case anytime, including after-hours and weekends free of charge at 404.816.8777.
-Mr. Sullivan is a former prosecutor and is Standardized Field Sobriety Testing (SFST) certified.
-Mr. Sullivan went through Standardized Filed Sobriety training with members of the Conyers Police Department and the Rockdale County Sheriff’s department when he was a prosecutor.
-Our Georgia DUI lawyers also offer a free in-office consultation to go over your case in more detail and discuss how we can effectively defend your Driving Under the Influence case in the Atlanta area or anywhere in Georgia.
+Our Atlanta, GA, DUI attorneys understand what you are going through.
+If you were arrested for DUI in Atlanta or anywhere in Georgia, our experienced Atlanta, Ga DUI attorneys can speak to you about your case anytime, including after-hours, holidays, and weekends, free of charge at 404.816.8777.
+Mr. Sullivan is a former prosecutor certified by Standardized Field Sobriety Testing (SFST).
+Mr. Sullivan went through Standardized Filed Sobriety training with members of the Conyers Police Department and the Rockdale County Sheriff’s Department when he was a prosecutor.
+Our Georgia DUI lawyers also offer a free in-office consultation to go over your case in more detail and discuss how we can effectively defend your Driving Under the Influence case in Atlanta or anywhere in Georgia.

-Whether you were out in Atlanta with friends and loved ones or attending an event, being arrested for a Georgia DUI can be a stressful experience – especially if you have been summoned to appear in court for a DUI in Atlanta the very next business day!
-You probably have many questions about penalties for a DUI in Georgia, the court process, and possible defenses you may have in your case.
+Whether you were out in Atlanta with friends and loved ones or attending an event, being arrested for a Georgia DUI can be a stressful experience—especially if you have been summoned to appear in court for a DUI shortly after your arrest!
+You probably have many questions about the penalties for a DUI in Georgia, the court process, and possible defenses you may have in your case.

-You may also have concerns about your driver’s license and ability to drive.
-As previously stated, substantial changes in Georgia’s DUI law took effect July 1, 2017, that pertains to administrative license suspension actions.
-It is important to be fully informed about these changes and about several paths you can take regarding an administrative license suspension action.
-Contact Chestney & Sullivan today and we will be happy to explain which path might be right for you.
+You may also have concerns about your driver’s license and driving ability.
+As previously stated, substantial changes in Georgia’s DUI law took effect on July 1, 2017, which impacted administrative license suspension actions.
+Drivers arrested for DUIs in Georgia must be fully informed about these changes and several paths to take regarding an administrative license suspension action.
+Contact Chestney & Sullivan today, and we will happily explain which path might be right for you.

 Vigorously defending Driving Under the Influence and serious traffic offenses like Vehicular Homicide, Serious Injury by Motor Vehicle, and Hit and Run is essentially all we do.
-Our experienced Atlanta GA DUI attorneys are available to answer your questions.
+Our experienced DUI attorneys in Atlanta, GA, can answer your questions.
 We are not like other lawyers who use pressure tactics to hire them.
 Our experienced DUI lawyers in Georgia understand the anxiety you are experiencing.
 We can put your mind more at ease as we explain how we successfully defend Georgia DUI cases.
-We will also explain the court and investigation process where your case is pending.
+We will also explain the court and investigation process for your case, which is pending.
 Our experienced DUI lawyers are available anytime to discuss your case – including on weekends!
-We can also appear in court with you if you have an initial court date the very next business day in Atlanta Municipal Court.
+We can also appear in court with you if you have an initial court date in Atlanta Municipal Court.
 Just give us a call at 404.816.8777.
+For more information about the Atlanta Municipal Court process, click here: Atlanta DUI arrest.

 Why we exclusively defend Driving Under the Influence cases in Georgia:

-Some people simply can’t have a Georgia DUI conviction.
+Some people can’t have a Georgia DUI conviction.
 The Atlanta salesperson.
 Johns Creek Surgeon.
 Athens full-time student.
 Gwinnett small business owner.
 Or the Marietta / Cobb professional driver.
-There are other members of our community that also must have a valid driver’s license … and a clean criminal record.
-At Chestney & Sullivan, all we do is defend DUI charges and other serious driving offenses – and have been exclusively and effectively doing so for 25 years and counting!
+Other community members also must have a valid driver’s license and a clean criminal record.
+At Chestney & Sullivan, all we do is defend DUI charges and other serious driving offenses – and have been exclusively and effectively doing so for 30 years and counting!
 We represent clients across the state, including those charged with drunken driving in northern Georgia cities such as AlpharettaCantonCumming, Dawsonville, Decatur, Gainesville, Johns CreekMariettaMilton, and Roswell to those arrested by the Atlanta DUI Task Force or Georgia State Patrol Nighthawks.
-Our attorneys will travel all the way down to Peachtree City, Macon, LaGrange, and as far east as Athens to Carrollton in west Georgia and beyond.
-People we represent are typically individuals that fit the description above.
+Our attorneys will travel down to Peachtree City, Macon, LaGrange, and as far east as Athens to Carrollton in west Georgia and beyond.
+The people we represent are typically individuals who fit the description above.
 They come to us because we provide the absolute most vigorous defense available to those facing Driving Under the Influence charges in Georgia.
-And in the majority of cases, we are able to protect their freedom, ability to drive, and their criminal record.
-Mr. Chestney is board certified in DUI Defense by the National College for DUI Defense and Mr. Sullivan is a former prosecutor.
+In most cases, we can protect their freedom, ability to drive, and criminal record.
+Mr. Chestney is board-certified by the National College for DUI Defense, and Mr. Sullivan is a former prosecutor.

-You may not feel at this time that you have a strong opportunity to avoid a conviction for the DUI charges you face.
-But the law provides protections to you that are very important.
+You may not feel at this time that you have a solid opportunity to avoid a conviction for the DUI charges you face.
+But the law provides protections that are very important to you.
 Some examples are:

 • Was the initial stop legal?

-• Did your officer properly administer the field sobriety tests in accordance with NHTSA standards?
+• Did your officer properly administer the field sobriety tests by NHTSA standards?

-• Did the officer give proper advice to request a state-administered breath test from you?
+• Did the officer give proper advice to request a state-administered breath or blood test from you?

-• Was the device used to test your blood alcohol level properly calibrated and tested for accuracy within the required time prior to your driving under the influence arrest?
+• Was the device used to test your blood alcohol level properly calibrated and tested for accuracy within the required time before your driving under the influence arrest?

 • Did medical conditions or medication contribute to the facts upon which your DUI arrest was based?